 Inipi is the Lakota word for Sweat Lodge.
 It translates in english to “Stone People Lodge (house)”, because as the womb of our Mother Earth it is the home of the Stone People, which are often referred to as the Grandfathers.
 The Womb of Mother Earth is where we go to be re-created.
 So, the Inipi is a place of healing, of purification and of prayer for all life.

 There are four “doors” or segments to the ceremony, meaning that the door is opened four times to allow new stones and more water to be brought in.
-These segments are also considered to reflect different stages of gestation, growth, and healing.
-Prayer songs are sung in each round that support that stage of the ceremony and at the end of the Inipi the Canupa (sacred pipe) is smoked and special food called wasna is passed around.
+These segments are reflective of different stages of gestation, growth, and healing.
+Prayer songs are sung in each round that support each stage of the ceremony and at the end of the Inipi the čhaŋnúŋpa (sacred pipe) is smoked and special food called wasna is passed around.

 The ceremony itself usually lasts between 4-5 hours.
 A potluck meal together follows to celebrate the ceremony.
 This allows time for people to continue to embrace their healing and integrate the experience before they drive home and it makes time for people to debrief their ceremonial experience i.e. get help processing any visions or messages that they may have received.